How to Feed Wild Birds in Your Garden

 If you are introducing wild bird feeding to your garden for the first time, here are some handy tips:

-- Remove seeds which become wet, because birds won't feed from damp seeds.
+Remove seeds that become wet, because birds won't feed from damp seeds.

-- Do you have squirrels in the garden?
-Then feeding your wild bird food from a squirrel proof feeder will stop squirrels taking all the food.
+Do you have squirrels in the garden?
+Then feeding your wild bird food from a squirrel proof feeder will stop squirrels from taking all the food.

-- If you are look to feed and support chick rearing our FeedR and BreedR range.
+If you are looking to feed and support chick rearing our FeedR and BreedR range.